rosenschmidt/RepResAssignment2/assignment2.md

 to a data frame merly by naming it.

-NOTE that the way that I do this, order *might* matter, because I am only filling in the EDITED field if I didn't already do so.
+NOTE that the way that I do this, order *might* matter, because as I go, I only fill in the event field if I didn't already do so.
 Thus words like WIND, RAIN, etc which might appear multiply in descriptions, are sort of picked out in the order that I manually determined as I did these sequentially.
 Your mileage may vary.
 (However, as we find below, the results